How to 3D Scan Your Home

 .obj + .mtl (zipped)

-Best — mesh with textures, imports cleanly into SketchUp/AutoCAD/Revit.
+Textured mesh — preserves color and materials.
 Zip the .obj, .mtl, and texture files together.

 .glb